SModelS/smodels/docs/manual/source/TheoryPredictions.rst

 Naively one would expect that after all the |elements| appearing in the :ref:`constraint <ULconstraint>` have been selected, it is trivial to compute the theory prediction: one must simply sum up the weights (|sigBR|) of all the selected |elements|.
-However, the selected |elements| usually differ in their masses [*]_ and the experimental limit (see :ref:`Upper Limit constraint <ULconstraint>`) assumes that all the |elements| appearing in the :ref:`constraint <ULconstraint>` have the same mass (or mass array).
+However, the selected |elements| usually differ in their masses and/or lifetimes [*]_ and the experimental limit (see :ref:`Upper Limit constraint <ULconstraint>`) assumes that all the |elements| appearing in the :ref:`constraint <ULconstraint>` have the same mass/width (or mass and width arrays).
-As a result, the selected |elements| must be grouped into *clusters* of equal masses.
+As a result, the selected |elements| must be grouped into *clusters* of equal masses/widths.
-When grouping the |elements|, however, one must allow for small mass differences, since the experimental efficiencies should not be strongly sensitive to small mass differences.
-For instance, assume two |elements| contain identical mass arrays, except for the parent masses which differ by 1 MeV.
+When grouping the |elements|, however, one must allow for small mass/width differences, since the experimental efficiencies should not be strongly sensitive to small changes in the mass of width of the particles appearing in the element.
+For instance, assume two |elements| contain identical widths and mass arrays, except for the parent masses which differ by 1 MeV.
 In this case it is obvious that for all experimental purposes the two |elements|
-have identical masses and should contribute to the same theory prediction (e.g. their weights should be added when computing the signal cross section).
+are identical and should contribute to the same theory prediction (e.g. their weights should be added when computing the signal cross section).
-Unfortunately there is no way to unambiguously define ''similar masses'' and the definition should depend on the |ExpRes|, since different results will be more or less sensitive to mass differences.
-SModelS uses an UL map-dependent measure of the distance between two |element| masses, as described in :ref:`Mass Distance <massdist>`.
+Unfortunately there is no way to unambiguously define ''similar masses/widths'' and the definition should depend on the |ExpRes|, since different results will be more or less sensitive to differences in mass or widths.
+SModelS uses an UL map-dependent measure of the distance between two |elements|, as described in :ref:`distance <distance>`.

-If two of the selected |elements| have a :ref:`mass distance <massdist>` smaller than a maximum value (defined by `maxDist <theory.html#theory.clusterTools.clusterElements>`_), they are gouped in the same mass cluster, as illustrated by the example below:
+If two of the selected |elements| have a :ref:`distance <distance>` smaller than a maximum value (defined by `maxDist <theory.html#theory.clusterTools.clusterElements>`_), they are gouped in the same cluster, as illustrated by the example below: